-- A brand partnership should always offer you added value.
+- Brand partnerships should always offer you added value.

 - The other brand should be able to connect with your audience in one way or the other

-- You must be able to trust your brand partnership
+- You must be able to trust your brand partnerships

 Top Benefits of Brand Partnerships

 Once you have these principles in place, there can be many great benefits to co-branding.
-Here are just some of the things that a successful brand partnership can achieve:
+Here are just some of the things that a successful brand partnerships can achieve: